carlosmenezes/mockafka/README.md

 Mockafka
 =======

-Mockafka is a DSL which allows testing of kafka topologies without need of a kafka and zookeeper installation.
+Mockafka is a DSL which allows testing of kafka-streams topologies without need of a kafka and zookeeper installation.
 It is a Java 8 port of [jpzk/mockedstreams](https://github.com/jpzk/mockedstreams).

 Add it to your `pom.xml`...